 A whole new world

 As already specified in previous article, double downloadable content will be divided into two phases: The Lonely Isle of Armor e The Snowy Lands of the Crown.
 The Galar map will therefore undergo a more than modest expansion, expanding not only its horizons and the number of possible activities for all coaches but also going to flesh out un Pokédex actually not too nourished in the basic titles.
 Beyond the expanded gameplay possibilities, monsters to be captured and new cooperative features, this Expansion Pass could have a significant impact on the future of the series.
 Meanwhile, his factual presence undermines the traditional practice of updating of the titles through a review of the same about a year from the release date, and this can only be a pleasure.
 Leaving aside the parenthesis White / Black 2 that actually managed to have a sense of existing that went beyond the simple practice of milking, the "renewed" titles often failed to provide a mass of content that again justified the expense of the full price, at least towards the players who had already paid the offer at the exit of the main chapter.
 Consequently, welcome the advent of DLC like those presented yesterday, not only to avoid a small drain but above all with a view to an adventure that can renew itself and bring the user back to dust the game without having to start from scratch.
-On balance, this Pass could become the first of a long series and, as far as the practice of Game As A Service to date it has not been too lucky or, consequently, viewed favorably, it is legitimate to ask whether it cannot be a possible way forward for the Game Freak title.
+On balance, this Pass could become the first in a long series and, as far as the practice of the Game As A Service to date it has not been too lucky or, consequently, viewed favorably, it is legitimate to ask whether it cannot be a possible way forward for the Game Freak title.
 As difficult as it is to believe that Nintendo (or Game Freak itself) can choose to adopt such a route, apparently so distant from the market perspective that the Kyoto house has shown to date, it would be an interesting aspect for a brand that, willy-nilly, it needs at least a pinch of innovation.
 Sure, compromise is always possible and there is no doubt that there is a middle ground from the old way of understanding the pokémon titles to moving from the perspective of "Gaas" (which will always remain the worst acronym in the history of the medium), but who knows if it is not really through a series of well-timed DLCs that the brand can definitively succeed in renewing itself.

 Do you want to challenge me?